jacobemery/mongodb_lab/README.md

-# Ansible playbooks to install and uninstall MongoDB in private lab environments.
+# Ansible playbooks to install and uninstall MongoDB in the IBM Washington Systems Center's private lab environment.

 ## 1) Clone this repository:
 ~~~